vindarel/common-lisp-course-in-videos/README.md

 [awesome-cl](https://github.com/CodyReichert/awesome-cl) and my
 [lisp-journey blog](https://lisp-journey.gitlab.io/) but I want to do more.

 You can now **learn Common Lisp with my [videos on the Udemy platform](https://www.udemy.com/course/common-lisp-programming/?referralCode=2F3D698BBC4326F94358)**.
 At the time of writing, I consider it half done (but the chapters there are complete).
 If you subscribe now, you'll have access to the new content that I'm working on.
 I truly believe this course to be **the most effective way to learn Common Lisp today**.
+I am genuinely happy to share all that with you.

-This course is the result of my experience writing new material, answering questions, and using CL in production© (for "glue" scripts as well as for web apps, used by real clients).
-I run my own small business [^1].
+This course is the result of my experience writing new material, answering questions, and using CL in production© [^1].
+I run my own small business [^2].

 *Here's a [40% coupon for up until April, 18th](https://www.udemy.com/course/common-lisp-programming/?couponCode=220418-LISP-FOR-ALL).* *If you are a student, drop me a line for a free link.*